aronpc/flashman/README.md

 * setup FlashMan: `$ npm run setup`
 * to start it: `$ pm2 start flashman`
 * to close it: `$ pm2 stop flashman`

+## COPYRIGHT ##

+Copyright (C) 2017-2017 LAND/COPPE/UFRJ

+## LICENSE ##

+This is free software, licensed under the GNU General Public License v2.
+The formal terms of the GPL can be found at http://www.fsf.org/licenses/